HelpGiveThanks/HGTconfiguration/README.md

     Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under the icon to the right.
 2. Change this url http://YOURSITE.COM/YOURforum/ to your site's forum-folder url.
 3. Change this url https://github.com/YOURorganization/ to your external
    1. GitHub account url = $7/month for 5 private repositories (free for unlimited public repositories).
 So 5 groups – families, friends, etc. – could share the cost of one private GitHub account.
+[Learn more.](https://github.com/pricing)
    1. Google Drive account = free private folders, but fewer, and much less powerful collaboration tools compared with GitHub's offering.
+[Learn more](http://www.google.com/docs/about/)
    1. Other collaborative document creating, editing, etc. web-tool account.
 1. Click the 'Save Changes' button.
 1. Test both the Forum and GitHub links in your  TGB browser tab (after you refresh your TGB browser window).